tonitegarsahidi/testemployee/README.md

    php artisan serve

 6. **Enjoy Explore:**
-   if you can browse http://YOURHOST:8000 Then the API is live at that url
+   if you can browse http://YOURHOST:8000 Then the API is live at that url.
+   Use following for basicauth credential username : myuser password : mypassword